How to add Custom User Properties in ASP.NET Core Identity

 Conclusion

-This completes the tutorial on ASP.NET Core Identity Custom User Properties.
-Now we can easily add as many new fieds to Identity Users as we like.
+In this tutorial on ASP.NET Core Identity Custom User Properties we learned the way to add new fields to the Identity user.
+Now we can easily add as many new fieds to the Identity Users as we like.

 SHARE THIS ARTICLE